crypto101/book/message-authentication-codes.rst

 So far, we've always assumed that MAC functions can be used with a single key to produce secure MACs for a very large number of messages.
-By contrast, one-time MACs are MAC functions that can only securely be used once with a single key.
+By contrast, :term:`one-time MAC`\s are MAC functions that can only securely be used once with a single key.
 That might sound like a silly idea, since we've already talked about regular secure MACs.
 An algorithm that only works once just seems objectively worse.
 However, they have several big